moustaam0/Algamal2022_analysis_w_OASIS/README.md

 To analyze data imported from Suite2p, do the following.

 1- Save the Suit2p data to Matlab.
-This will create a Matlab file named Fall.mat 2- Rename Fall.mat to your desired name for example, exp_1.mat.
+This will create a Matlab file named Fall.mat

+2- Rename Fall.mat to your desired name for example, exp_1.mat

 3- Move the file to the 'data' folder

 4- Open CallCa file in Matlab

 5-Type in your file name next to name in line 2.
 For example name = 'exp_1';

-6- Choose the 'smin' value, minimum event size relevant to noise standard deviation, default is -2.5, which means two and half times SD.
+6- Choose the 'smin' value, minimum event size relevant to noise standard deviation, default is -2.5, which means two and half times SD

 7-Click Run

 8- Event rates will be exported to the analyzed folder as an excel sheet.

 Alternatively, you can store your time series data in a Matlab file (e.g name. mat) that contains two following variables